tiagofontcruz/BouncingBalls/README.md

 ## Help

-Make sure that the "Solution Explorer" contains a folder called "Blit3Dv3" and the file "main.cpp".
+Make sure that the "Solution Explorer" contains a folder called "Source Files" and the file "main.cpp".

 ## Authors